|pictures courtesy of Experiences à la Villa |

 A new development, however, took place.
 Since 2005 the site is cared for by Michel Fressoz, the owner of a neighbouring art gallery Saint-Côme.
 The idea was to run the Villa aux cent regards as an art center, where expositions are held and cultural meetings and conferences are organised.

 That was a good solution!
-For some ten years the Villa has been active as a cultural center, with activities as reported in the website of the Villa (see documentation).
+For some ten years the Villa has been active as a cultural center, with a variety of activities.
 When those cultural activities were terminated, the Villa was left unused and in August 2017 it was completely looted.

 Documentation and more pictures

-* Website of the Villa* Report by Michel Fressoz, La villa des cents regards, in weblog les grigris de Sophie,
+* Website about the Villa as managed from 2020* Report by Michel Fressoz, La villa des cents regards, in weblog les grigris de Sophie,

 October 2011 (translation into english on OEE-texts)